-The United States EPA mandates stringent emission standards in respect of engines.
-To the knowledge of management, only one engine manufacturer sells engines that comply with these emissions requirements for use in heavy-duty transit buses in North America.
-In the motor coach industry, there are currently two engine manufacturers that sell engines that comply with EPA requirements for use in motor coaches sold in the United States.

-There can be no assurance that these engine suppliers will continue to be able to meet current or future emissions requirements.
+The United States EPA and other countries' emissions regulations mandate stringent emission standards in respect of engines.
+To the knowledge of management, only one engine manufacturer sells engines that comply with these emissions requirements for use in buses and motor coaches in North America.
+There can be no assurance that engine suppliers will continue to be able to meet current or future emissions requirements.
 If the Company was unable to procure such engines, that will have a material adverse effect on the Company's business, financial condition, liquidity and operating results.